 [Proposed Change]: for a measObject (in the measurement identity list), if a SCell corresponding to the frequency of the measObject is configured with on demand SSB and always on/periodic SSB is not configured for the SCell and on demand SSB is not activated and this measObject is associated only with a measurement reporting of a type/event which needs measurements of this SCell: UE ignore the measObject and do not measure neighbor cells according to measObject.

 [Comments]:

+[Rapporteur] This is not an ASN.1 review related discussion, it is an optimization that requires a separate discussion driven by a Tdoc.

 Z101